ganeti/ganeti/man/gnt-instance.rst

 on the same nodes.
 To do this, pass the new node(s) via ``-n`` option, with a syntax similar to the **add** command.
 The number of nodes passed must equal the number of nodes that the instance currently has.
-Note that changing nodes is only allowed for 'all disk' replacement (when ``--disks`` is not passed).
+Note that changing nodes is only allowed when all disks are replaced, e.g. when no ``--disk`` option is passed.

 The ``--submit`` option is used to send the job to the master daemon but not wait for its completion.
 The job ID will be shown so that it